microsoft/bayesianize/README.md

 * Variational inference with inducing weights: each of the layer is augmented with a small matrix of inducing weights, then MFVI is performed in the inducing weight space.
 * Ensemble in inducing weight space: same augmentation as above, but with ensembles in the inducing weight space.

-Details of the latter two approaches can be found at [Sparse Uncertainty Representation in Deep Learning with Inducing Weights](https://openreview.net/forum?id=M9hdyCNlWaf])

 ## Usage

 The main workhorse of our library is the `bayesianize_` function.